 Here was the view as soon as we stepped out of our lot:

 A perfect sight!
 I like the look of the side of Coca-Cola Field.
-As you can see, the sky was pretty dark and it didn’t look good for baseball that night.
+As you can see, the sky was overcast and it didn’t look good for baseball that night.
 But as miserable as the temperatures were, it never rained.
 From the road outside the stadium, we could see the scoreboard: